 Founders of Reddit and Imgur Visit OU

-On February 24, the Center for Entrepreneurship hosted Alexis Ohanian, co-founder of reddit and Ohio Alumnus, Alan Schaff '10, founder of imgur.
+On February 24, the Center for Entrepreneurship hosted Alexis Ohanian, co-founder of Reddit, and OHIO alumnus, Alan Schaaf '10, founder of Imgur.
 Ohanian shared his entrepreneurial story of how he became the man that Forbes dubbed, "Mayor of the Internet".
 He stressed that ideas are great, but action and execution are what make an entrepreneur.

 Cameron Mitchell Visits Ohio University